 Cognitive-behavioral therapy (CBT) is based on the concept that one’s thoughts, feelings, and actions are interconnected.
 CBT aims to help one deal with overwhelming thoughts or emotions by breaking them down into smaller parts.

 For example, a child who has obsessive thoughts about germs might be exposed to dirt.
 Then, with the guidance of a mental health professional, the child learns to resist the urge to complete compulsive rituals like washing hands or using sanitizers.
-This type of therapy may take time, though it has vastly improved the quality of life in children with OCD.
+This type of teen therapy for ocd may take time, though it has vastly improved the quality of life in children with OCD.

 The major focus on OCD is the obsessive thoughts and behaviors which could lead to stress and anxiety.
 To counteract the pressure, one may indulge in activities that result in de-stressing and relaxation.
 This includes meditation, yoga, massage, or indulging in hobbies like painting, playing a sport or instrument, etc.